Vera Hartegg

-Vera Hartegg (28 May 1902 – 1 October 1981) was a German writer, stage and film actress.
+Vera Hartegg (28 May 1902 – 1 October 1981) was a German writer and stage and film actress.
 She was the daughter of the famous writer, diplomat, secret councilor and impostor Ernst von Hesse-Wartegg and his long-time mistress, actress Elvira Weiss (stage name Ella Kobold).
 The fact that she was Hesse-Wartegg's only child was only revealed through intensive research by a journalist in 2012.
 Hartegg hadn't mentioned her parents' names in her autobiography, which was a bestseller in Germany during the 1960s and 1970s with numerous editions.